ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-05-06-turning-my-van-into-a-mobile-office.md

 Awesome!
 My solar panel is installed and ready to deliver all the power I need. :heavy_check_mark:

-The only thing left for a proper office: internet.
+<span id="mobile-internet">The<span> only thing left for a proper office: internet.
 I picked the [Huawei B315s-22 LTE WiFi router](https://www.amazon.de/gp/product/B00UTYHF8M) because it can be operated with 12V and provides two SMA connectors for two external antennas: one for sending and one for receiving data.

 Based on some [experiences](https://www.amumot.de/wlan-im-auto-internet-fuer-unterwegs-im-wohnmobil/) from other van people I bought two [MIMO antennas](https://www.amazon.de/gp/product/B00E8GDN60/).